 Of course, that can never quite be the actual truth of it, but maybe she believes it, still; maybe she still believes he’s the same man after all this time, unchanged by the spectacle of fervent massacres and dark, staring eyes, both dead and living.
 Maybe, she doesn’t know him at all - at least, not after he returned and took to fitful habits that happen to include paranoia and clumsy, itching movements, reminiscent of a madman.

-It’s a steady, thickening lie he’s full aware is still festering in the farthest corners and recesses of his mind, imprisoned behind cages of splintered bone, reaching to thread through his blood to his increasingly erratic heart, but never quite able to strengthen its roots to something that he can understand.
+It’s a steady, thickening lie he’s full aware is still festering in the farthest corners and recesses of his mind, imprisoned behind cages of splintered bone, reaching to thread through his blood to his increasingly erratic innards, but never quite able to strengthen its roots to something that he can understand.
 He’s tried and prayed to form himself (or in the least attempted to do so) into that man who was so damn oblivious, and unaware that brutality is a price beyond a broken sword.
-A broken mind seems far more likely, now that he's come to understand that the torture will never die.
+A broken mind seems far more likely, now that he's come to understand that the torture will never crumble.

 Unlike them, he tells himself, lingering at each word ceaselessly, almost laughing at his own torment and how completely pathetic it always seems.
 Once, he had his own torturer's tools in his fingers, months before he first felt realisation.

-Once, he could live contently in such a manner, without the grotesque knowledge of war and of bloodshed (hot and unbearable even now) – he’ll lay awake for hours upon hours at night, these days, flesh sweltering and eyes stretched and glistening, trapped in such a repetitive apparition of truth as he could never have believed could be existent upon the earth, let alone in the confines of his crumbling mind.
+Once, he could live contently in such a manner, without the grotesque knowledge of war and of bloodshed (hot and unbearable even now) – he’ll lay awake for hours upon hours at night, these days, flesh sweltering and eyes stretched and glistening, trapped in such a repetitive apparition of truth as he could never have believed could be existent upon the earth, let alone in the confines of his mind.
 Is this meant to be Purgatory?
 Or is it deeper - is it Inferno?

-He’ll never be able to exchange chests brimming with gold for the own purity of his mind, evidently, or explain in words to the other soldiers why it is that he never drinks at night, and hides his weapons and musket in the corner of the room with the handle still scarlet, the blade reflecting the light in a luminescence he readily abhors.
+He’ll never be able to exchange chests brimming with gold for the own purity of his conscience, evidently, or explain in words to the other soldiers why it is that he never drinks at night, and hides his weapons and musket in the corner of the room with the handle still scarlet, the blade reflecting the light in a luminescence he readily abhors.
 Long hours will he waste in the evenings, staring at the thing for minutes at a time with eyes that are vacant with wretched contemplation, only to be distracted temporarily by the sight of his son (bright-eyed and epitomising youth, almost to the point of being as difficult to confront as disease), whom he’ll mindlessly take onto his knee, pressing a kiss to the child’s temple, his joviality deformed.

 It’s a gesture toward the child that he almost mindlessly longs his wife to view as cordial and good willed, but even that can only reinforce the undeniable detestation of himself he yearns to cough from his strained lungs and free from his burdened, bloodied mind.
 Yet he resents that ugly lie - that hidden knowledge of how little truth there remains in any aspect of him, nowadays, not only for the fact it’s always there, but for the fact it’s an unchangeable reminder that regardless of whose face he sees, of whose lips he kisses and who he looks to in the light of day, his eyes will fill themselves with the same dull, deadened light that is perpetually reflected from his blade as it resides against the dust of the wall.
 Soon enough, he fears, they will be synonymous, both refined to slaughter and both without something even vaguely redeemable and gentle.